 Operating expenses consist primarily of salaries, employee benefits and purchased services.
 Expenses for purchased services may include administrative services, marketing, information systems, accounting and loan processing, among others.
-The Association's noninterest expenses for 2018 increased \$1,995,838, or 9.4 percent, compared to 2017, due primarily to increased salaries and benefits.
-Noninterest expenses for 2017 increased \$1,433,254, or 7.2 percent, compared to 2016, due primarily to increased salaries and benefits, travel, public and member relations and other noninterest expenses.
-Authoritative accounting guidance requiring the capitalization and amortization of loan origination fees and costs resulted in the capitalization of \$2,073,318, \$2,151,447 and \$1,882,458 for 2018, 2017 and 2016, respectively, in origination costs, which will be amortized over the life of the loans as an adjustment to yield in net interest income.
+The Association's noninterest expenses for 2019 increased \$500,738, or 2.1 percent, compared to 2018, due primarily to increases in occupancy and equipment expenses related to completion of several branch office construction projects.
+Noninterest expenses for 2018 increased \$1,995,838, or 9.4 percent, compared to 2017, due primarily to increased salaries and benefits.
+Authoritative accounting guidance requiring the capitalization and amortization of loan origination fees and costs resulted in the capitalization of \$2,101,509, \$2,073,318 and \$2,151,447 for 2019, 2018 and 2017, respectively, in origination costs, which will be amortized over the life of the loans as an adjustment to yield in net interest income.
+The capitalized costs consisted of salaries and benefits related to loan originations.

-For the year ended December 31, 2018, the Association's return on average assets was 2.3 percent, as compared to 1.9 percent and 1.8 percent for the years ended December 31, 2017 and 2016, respectively.
-For the year ended December 31, 2018, the Association's return on average members' equity was 15.7 percent, as compared to 13.6 percent and 11.8 percent for the years ended December 31, 2017 and 2016, respectively.
+For the year ended December 31, 2019, the Association's return on average assets was 2.2 percent, as compared to 2.3 percent and 1.9 percent for the years ended December 31, 2018 and 2017, respectively.
+For the year ended December 31, 2019, the Association's return on average members' equity was 13.9 percent, as compared to 15.7 percent and 13.6 percent for the years ended December 31, 2018 and 2017, respectively.